fernandojunior/prototype_class.js/README.md

 # prototype_class.js

-Prototype_class is a JavaScript library that provides oriented object programming features.
+JavaScript library that provides oriented object programming features.
 It is based on Object and Property Descriptors of ECMA5.
-The compressed file costs only 1.331 kb.
+The compressed file costs only 1.328 kb.

 ## Features

     - Inheritance
     - Super member (object/prototype and class) access
     - Polymorphism
-    - Constructor/initializer
+    - Constructor
     - Class method (concept from python)

 ## Version